Ana-Niko-byte/moment/README.md

 ![Moment ERD]()

 #### The Charity Model
-Fields: name, slug, description, entry_donation, category, image
+Fields: name, slug, description, entry_donation, category, image.

 Meta: ordered by community size (largest to smallest).

 - `name` : _CharField_ - represents the name of the charity.
 Max length of 150 characters.
 Must be unique.